meltano/meltano/docs/docs/reference/command-line-interface.md

 - `--force-install`: Ignore the required Python version declared by the plugins.

+- `--python`: The Python version to use for the plugin.
+See [the setting documentation](/reference/settings#python) for more information.

 ### Using `add` with Environments

 The `add` command does not run relative to a [Meltano Environment](https://docs.meltano.com/concepts/environments).
 The `--environment` flag and [`default_environment` setting](https://docs.meltano.com/concepts/environments#default-environments) in your `meltano.yml` file will be ignored if set.